 The Women’s Leadership Network Committee was founded in 2014 and comprises of a range of middle to senior-level women in the public and private sectors, and one male committee member, all of whom are IPAA members.

 The Committee meets each month alternating between face-to-face meetings and teleconferences.
 The Committee of 10 is supported by a Reference Group of currently up to 15 IPAA members.

 In 2014, the Committee investigated the impacts and opportunities of the GSE Act to explore the best way of furthering its aims of increasing representation and supporting women in public sector leadership roles.
-This research allowed the Committee to develop a small, meaningful program to provide practical support and assistance to women in the public sector.
+This research prompted the Committee to develop a small, meaningful program to provide practical support and assistance to women in the public sector.
 The key findings and recommendations of this research are available in the Supporting Women as Leaders in the Public Sector Report.
-The Committee’s program of work provides more information about the activities planned for 2015.
+The Committee’s program of work provides more information.